 Above, right: JASMIN's polarization maps will be similar to these maps produced at NASA/Marshall's pioneering Solar Vector Magnetograph.
-Links to.

 Solar Vector Magnetographs do just this.
 They contain optical systems that spread the light enough to show spectral lines, and then measure how much the lines are polarized.
 This allows scientists to then calculate the strength and direction of the magnetic fields at the point on the Sun from which the light originated.

 In 1973 Marshall scientists, under Dr. Mona Hagyard's direction, put their Solar Vector Magnetograph (left) into operation, just in time to support studies with the solar telescopes aboard the Skylab space station.
 It has supported all the solar space missions since that time including the Japanese Yohkoh (Solar-A) mission.